istio/istio/pilot/doc/configuration-flow.md

-# Overview of the configuration flow in Istio Manager
+# Configuration flow in Istio Manager

 Istio configuration consists of configuration objects.
 Each object has kind (for example, a routing rule), name and namespace uniquely identifying the